appsquickly/typhoon/README.md

 ---------------------------------------

-# Looking for a pure Swift Solution?

-## <a href="https://pilgrim.ph">Pilgrim</a> is a pure Swift successor to Typhoon!!
+# [Pilgrim](https://pilgrim.ph) is a pure Swift successor to Typhoon!!

 Typhoon uses the Objective-C runtime to collect metadata and instantiate objects.
-It powers thousands of Objective-C applications but it is not all that great for modern Swift.
-Pilgrim (https://github.com/appsquickly/pilgrim) is a pure Swift successor to Typhoon, and it is easy to migrate your Typhoon apps to Pilgrim.
+It powers thousands of Objective-C applications but it is not all that great for modern Swift. **Pilgrim (https://github.com/appsquickly/pilgrim) is a pure Swift successor to Typhoon, and it is easy to migrate your Typhoon apps to Pilgrim.**

 ---------------------------------------